tktran11/treets/README.md

-## Example for data analysis using time restricted eating experiments core module
+## Example for data analysis using time restricted eating experiments without experiment phases

 ### take a look at the original dataset